palantir/docker-compose-rule/README.md

              .build()
 ```

-The variable "SOME_VARIABLE" will be available when `docker-compose` is called, and can be used in Variable Interpolation in the compose file.
+The variable `SOME_VARIABLE` will be available in the process that calls `docker-compose`, and can be used for Variable Interpolation inside the compose file.

 ### How to use a `DockerMachine`